PR0M3TH3AN/SeedPass/README.md

 1. **Continuous Improvement and Feature Expansion**
    - **Description:** Respond to user feedback and implement additional features based on emerging needs.
-   - **Examples:** Integrate with new platforms, add support for biometric authentication, or expand to mobile platforms.
+   - **Examples:** Integrate biometric authentication, expand to mobile platforms, or introduce collaborative password management features.

 2. **Scalability and Performance Optimization**
    - **Description:** Optimize application performance for large datasets and enhance scalability for a growing user base.